Install Env Via Huawei Marketplace

 -

-Use AutoMQ via WebUI: Access the returned console address using a browser, enter the initial username and password to enter the environment console and experience the product features.
+Using AutoMQ via WebUI: Access the returned console address through a browser, and enter the initial username and password to access the environment console and explore the product features.
 Experience AutoMQ▸

 Note:

-This document is solely intended for the installation of the AutoMQ console.
-After completing the console installation, you must configure the CCE cluster before you can create an AutoMQ instance (cluster).
-Please refer to Deploy to Huawei Cloud CCE▸ for instructions on configuring the CCE cluster.
+This document focuses exclusively on the installation of the AutoMQ console.
+Once you have completed the console installation, you must configure the CCE cluster before you can create an AutoMQ instance (cluster).
+For details on configuring the CCE cluster, please refer to Deploy to Huawei Cloud CCE▸.

 Appendix